 If you’re reading OpenPhone (rebranded as Quo) reviews, chances are you’re on the fence about using it.
 Perhaps it resembles a Google Voice upgrade with AI features?
 Maybe it feels like the simple fix your team has been waiting for?

 When reviews paint a picture of OpenPhone based on users’ perspectives, it turns out that the VoIP phone system isn’t one-size-fits-all.
-OpenPhone reviews indicate that it works exceptionally well for small teams.
-For larger teams, the same platform led to struggles related to scalability and advanced feature requirements.
+OpenPhone reviews indicate that it works as a simple solution for freelancers and very small teams.
+For larger or growing teams, the same platform reportedly led to struggles related to scalability, reliability, and advanced feature requirements.

-This article isn’t here to sell you the hype.
-Let’s dig into what real users are saying and whether OpenPhone is the smart bet or a shortcut you’ll regret.
+Let’s dig into what real users are saying and whether OpenPhone is the smart bet or a seemingly affordable shortcut you may not need.

 What Is OpenPhone (now Quo), and How Does It Work?